 - Butter in the butter tray

-In the Meal Prep Zone: determine what you use on a regular basis and place in this area.
+In the Meal Prep Zone, determine your daily use and place it in this area.
 You can even use a bin just for dinner that night.
-Hold items that need to be refrigerated in the bin so when you return home all you need to do is take out the container, and you are ready to go.
+Hold items that need refrigerated in the bin so that when you return home, you can take out the container and be ready to go.

-Having these zones are very helpful when moving stuff in and out of the refrigerator.
+Having these zones in your refrigerator is very helpful when moving stuff in and out of the refrigerator.
 But what about the other items?
 Visit our post for additional tips (10 Tips to Keep Your Refrigerator Organized) Here are some additional tips to help you maximize your usability in your fridge.

-- Use narrow bins for individually packaged apple sauce, yogurt, and other small quick snack items.
+- Use narrow bins for packaged apple sauce, yogurt, and other small, quick snack items.

-- Make your own baggies of snacks and store them on open top plastic or acrylic tray.
+- Make your own baggies of snacks and store them on an open-top plastic or acrylic tray.

 - Use a bin for lunch meat condiments and lunch meats.

-- Place a container on the shelf that says "meat to use for dinner".
-Place only dinner meat in it.
+- Place a container on the shelf that says "meat to use for dinner."
+In it, place only dinner meat.

 - Line drawers with fabric liners and periodically replace them as they get old.